bebopjmm/dnd5e-campaigns/hunters_of_damned/Team/Calvinus Asina.md

 ## Description
 - Age: 24
-- Height: 5'
+- Height: 5' 6"
 - Weight: 126 lbs

-Small and mousy, Calvinus nevertheless has an intensity and passion about him that cannot be ignored.
+Small and frail, Calvinus nevertheless has an intensity and passion about him that cannot be ignored.

 ## Personality/Mannerisms